 By Sandra Mitchell

-Sandra Mitchell is an avid amateur naturalist, certified wildlife tracker, registered Maine guide, and a student in the Maine Master Naturalist Program.
-The illustration for this column was drawn by Adelaide Tyrol.
-The Outside Story is assigned and edited by Northern Woodlands magazine and sponsored by the Wellborn Ecology Fund of the New Hampshire Charitable Foundation.
+Sandra Mitchell is an avid amateur naturalist, certified wildlife tracker, registered Maine Guide, and a student in the Maine Master Naturalist Program.
+The illustration was drawn by Adelaide Tyrol.
+The Outside Story is assigned and edited by Northern Woodlands magazine and sponsored by the Wellborn Ecology Fund of New Hampshire Charitable Foundation.